adamisaac2/Speadsheet/README.md

 variables and parenthesis are used in the same expression.Future extensions are bug fixing and getting variables to correctly work with parenthesis. -- Update A3 -- While the spreadsheet functionality still is not available, I have updated the mathematical side of it, so that the spreadsheet(when implemented) can actually evaluate full functions using PEMDAS without completely being wrong.
-It can now evaluate expressions correctly.
+It can now evaluate expressions correctly. --Update A4 -- Spreadsheet can now use cell functionality and can use information from other cells in the spreadsheet.
+While the GUI is not set up yet, everything seems to be getting better and better in terms of functionality.

 # Time Expenditures: